Going Crazy (Song Ji-eun song): Background and release

 In February 2011, TS Entertainment revealed that after Secret concluded their promotion for "Shy Boy", member Song Ji-eun will have a solo debut.
 Through Korean online music portal site, Bugs! coming soon page, it was revealed that Jieun will be releasing her solo single, "Going Crazy," on March 3, 2011 through various music portal sites.
 On February 27, TS Entertainment revealed the music video teaser for "Going Crazy" which features a girl setting up a car on fire in a middle of nowhere.
 The same day, TS Entertainment released the concept photo for the song and revealed that the girl from teaser video was the South Korean actress Min Hyo-rin.
 Through Naver, TS Entertainment released their statements on Jieun's single:

 “Song Jieun prepared for her solo album consistently throughout her group activities.
 She’s prepared music that she’s never been able to show before [.....]"

 With the release of the concept photos, Song Ji-eun created a buzz on her "radical transformation" with her hair dyed in blue as she went from a "cutesy bubble-pop concept (with "Shy Boy") to a more hardcore street-punk style".
 On March 3, 2011 TS Entertainment released the music video for "Going Crazy" with the rap parts sung by Bang Yong-guk from the then unknown group BAP.
 A CD single for "Going Crazy" was released in South Korea but only through limited edition and promotional purposes.

-Composition and theme
+Lyrics and production

 "Going Crazy" is a mid-tempo R&B-hip hop track that runs for 3:50 (3 minutes, 50 seconds).
 Kang Ji-won and Kim Ki-bum produced and wrote Jieun's part while Yongguk sung and wrote the rap parts of the song.
 The song incorporates various instruments, including piano, drums and violin.
 The song's inspiration came from the producers who have felt they needed to showcase a darker side of Jieun thus coming up with the idea of a stalking relationship.
 According to TS Entertainment, the song is an "emotional ballad track" with a dark concept.
 The song's lyrics tells of a relationship in which the protagonist couldn't stand the stalking of her obsessed ex-lover.